 9. What type of continuing education programs have you completed?

 You are who you surround yourself with.
 It is super easy to get your license in real estate.
 It is much harder to actively take classes, go to conferences, create mastermind groups, and actively improve yourself and your skillset.
 Here at Team Diva not only do we do our mandatory clock hour classes but all of us have higher education goals we set for ourselves.
-You only

 You might also ask if they have recently taken or are currently taking any continuing education workshops or seminars for real estate.
 There is always more to learn, and we agents all need to stay sharp and passionate about our business.